-Whether you’re a professional athlete or a sports fan, here are three things you can do now that are fundamental to optimal physical and mental health:
+Whether you’re a professional athlete, active on the weekend, or know the benefit of keeping active, chiropractic care can keep you in good physical condition.
+Here are three things you can do now that are fundamental to optimal physical and mental health:

 1. Get the Sleep You Need